denoland/deno/tools/cut_a_release.md

 sync `v1.17` branch.

 To do that, you need to cherry-pick commits from the main branch to the `v1.17` branch.
-For patch releases we want to cherry-pick all commits that are not `feat` commits.
+For patch releases we want to cherry-pick all commits that do not add features to the CLI.
+This generally means to filter out `feat` commits but not necessarily (ex. `feat(core): ...`).
 Check what was the last commit on `v1.17` branch before the previous release and start cherry-picking newer commits from the `main`.

 Once all relevant commits are cherry-picked, push the branch to the upstream and verify on GitHub that everything looks correct.